 Amendments

-An amendment alters and/or adds to previously agreed technical provisions in an existing International Standard.
+An amendment alters and/or adds to previously agreed technical provisions in an existing International Standard and its prior amendment if any.
 An amendment is considered as a partial revision: the rest of the International Standard is not open for comments.

 An amendment is normally published as a separate document, the edition of the International Standard affected remaining in use.